ROCm/ROCm.github.io/hardware.md

   * AMD FirePro S9150
   * AMD FirePro S9170

+#### The iGPU in AMD APUs

+The following APUs are not fully supported by the ROCm stack.

+* "Carrizo" and "Bristol Ridge" APUs
+* "Raven Ridge" APUs

+These APUs are enabled in  the upstream Linux kernel drivers and the ROCm [Thunk](https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface).
+Support for these APUs is enabled in the [ROCm OpenCL runtime](https://github.com/RadeonOpenCompute/ROCm-OpenCL-Runtime).
+However, support for them is not enabled in our [HCC compiler](https://github.com/RadeonOpenCompute/hcc), [HIP](https://github.com/ROCm-Developer-Tools/HIP), or the ROCm libraries.
+In addition, because ROCm is currently focused on discrete GPUs, AMD does not make any claims of continued support in the ROCm stack for these integrated GPUs.

+In addition, these APUs may may not work due to OEM and ODM choices when it comes to key configurations parameters such as inclusion of the required CRAT tables and IOMMU configuration parameters in the system BIOS.
+As such, APU-based laptops, all-in-one systems, and desktop motherboards may not be properly detected by the ROCm drivers.
+You should check with your system vendor to see if these options are available before attempting to use an APU-based system with ROCm.

 ### GPUs that are known not to work with ROCm
 As of ROCm 1.9, the following GPUs are known *not to work* with ROCm because the basic drivers required for ROCm, such as `amdkfd` do not include support for them.
 * Any pre-GCN AMD GPU